Birthday: August 11, 1943 (Leo)

 Born In: Daryaganj, New Delhi

-Pervez Musharraf was one of the most controversial political figures of Pakistan.
-He usurped the power through a coup wherein he dethroned the elected prime minister Nawaz Sharif.
-Known as the hard taskmaster, his rule quite often has earned mixed reviews from the public.
-He revived the country’s economy, reduced the foreign debt and drastically brought down the poverty levels taking the country on road to prosperity and growth.
-He also gave freedom to the broadcast and digital media which witnessed immense growth and evolution.
-However, these policies did not go well with the fundamentalists who criticized his rule.
-Also, it was his alleged involvement in the Kargil war, Lal Masjid attack and assassination of former PPP leader Benazir Bhutto that attracted immense criticism and disapproval.
-What is interesting to note is that this four star general and politician made his way to the top position of the country by being a military leader.
-Starting off as a second lieutenant, he worked his way up the ladder through hard work and perseverance.
-In 1998, he was appointed as the Chief of Army.
-Following year, through a military coup d’e’tat, he positioned himself as the President of Pakistan.
+Pervez Musharraf was one of the most controversial political figures in Pakistan.
+He came to power through a coup, overthrowing the elected Prime Minister Nawaz Sharif.
+Known as a hard taskmaster, his rule often received mixed reviews from the public.
+He revived the country’s economy, reduced foreign debt, and significantly lowered poverty levels, putting the country on the path to prosperity and growth.
+He also granted freedom to the broadcast and digital media, which experienced immense growth and evolution during his rule.
+However, these policies were not well received by fundamentalists, who criticized his leadership.
+Furthermore, his alleged involvement in the Kargil War, the Lal Masjid attack, and the assassination of former PPP leader Benazir Bhutto attracted significant criticism and disapproval.
+Interestingly, this four-star general and politician rose to the top position in the country through his military career.
+Starting as a second lieutenant, he climbed the ranks through hard work and perseverance.
+In 1998, he was appointed Chief of Army Staff.
+The following year, through a military coup d'état, he positioned himself as the President of Pakistan.

 Nick Name: Cowboy, Mush